 The research strategy is strongly informed by our close working relationship with NHS Tayside, and this partnership is driving the development of the Tayside Academic Health Science Network, which will impact on local, national and international healthcare delivery and improvement.

 Our activities include collaborations at local, national and international levels and we receive funding from various sources including UK research councils, medical charities.
 We also have strong links with major pharmaceutical companies, who contribute to funding of applied research.

 The major research themes are closely aligned with our 4 research Divisions; Cancer Research, Molecular & Clinical Medicine, Neuroscience and Population Health Sciences and involve over 100 academic staff.
-The Divisions have distinctive research themes ranging from molecular & cellular cancer biology to large scale clinical trials.
+The divisions have distinctive research themes including:

 We are based on the University of Dundee’s Ninewells Campus, co-located with Ninewells Hospital (one of the largest teaching hospitals in the UK).
 Researchers have access to a number of excellent core research facilities and School support services.